Theoi-Meteoroi/GPIO-pca9548/README.md

 # GPIO-pca9548

 Adapt PCA9548 mux to GPIO I2C bus for Raspberry Pi.
 Tested most recently with Raspbian Stretch.
 This is most useful for devices that are SMbus compliant (<=100khz clock) or have fixed addresses that prevent using more than one on the same bus.
 This is also a good work-around on the Raspberry Pi for the clock-stretching bug that some devices (AM2315 for instance) misbehave with the clock artifacts from the hardware ARM I2c bus.
-Control the clock speed by modifying the delay ( i2c_gpio_delay_us )
+Control the clock speed by modifying the delay ( i2c_gpio_delay_us ).
+This software bus provides some additional SMbus support.

+I2C-ARM

+pi@raspberry:~ $ sudo i2cdetect -F 1
+Functionalities implemented by /dev/i2c-1:
+I2C                              yes
+SMBus Quick Command              yes
+SMBus Send Byte                  yes
+SMBus Receive Byte               yes
+SMBus Write Byte                 yes
+SMBus Read Byte                  yes
+SMBus Write Word                 yes
+SMBus Read Word                  yes
+SMBus Process Call               yes
+SMBus Block Write                yes
+SMBus Block Read                 no
+SMBus Block Process Call         no
+SMBus PEC                        yes
+I2C Block Write                  yes
+I2C Block Read                   yes

+Software-I2C

+pi@raspberry:~ $ sudo i2cdetect -F 3
+Functionalities implemented by /dev/i2c-3:
+I2C                              yes
+SMBus Quick Command              yes
+SMBus Send Byte                  yes
+SMBus Receive Byte               yes
+SMBus Write Byte                 yes
+SMBus Read Byte                  yes
+SMBus Write Word                 yes
+SMBus Read Word                  yes
+SMBus Process Call               yes
+SMBus Block Write                yes
+SMBus Block Read                 yes
+SMBus Block Process Call         yes
+SMBus PEC                        yes
+I2C Block Write                  yes
+I2C Block Read                   yes

 The standard overlay only looks on the hardware ARM I2C bus for the mux.
 This overlay adds additional bus entries in /dev for the mux channels on a software (GPIO) I2C bus configured by the install script:

 ### i2c-gpio i2c@0: using pins 23 (SDA) and 24 (SCL)

-You can check for new devices with 'sudo i2cdetect -y BUS'
+You can check for new devices with 'sudo i2cdetect -y BUS' ( BUS is an integer for the bus to scan )

 You should be able to access devices with any code that can use the /dev/i2c-X device to address i2c devices on that bus.
 The RESET line on the PCA9548 would need code and a GPIO pin to clear hung devices.
 Reset cannot be implemented in the overlay.